MicrosoftDocs/visualstudio-docs/docs/test/using-emulators-to-isolate-unit-tests-for-sharepoint-2010-applications.md

 To explicitly call Microsoft Fakes shims:

 1. If you want to shim a SharePoint class that is not emulated, edit the *Microsoft.SharePoint.fakes* file and add the class to the list of shimmed classes.
-See the [Configuring code generation of stubs and shims](code-generation-compilation-and-naming-conventions-in-microsoft-fakes.md#BKMK_Configuring_code_generation_of_stubs) section of [Code generation, compilation, and naming conventions in Microsoft Fakes](../test/code-generation-compilation-and-naming-conventions-in-microsoft-fakes.md).
+See the [Configure code generation of stubs](code-generation-compilation-and-naming-conventions-in-microsoft-fakes.md#configure-code-generation-of-stubs) section of [Code generation, compilation, and naming conventions in Microsoft Fakes](../test/code-generation-compilation-and-naming-conventions-in-microsoft-fakes.md).

      ![Fakes folder in Solution Explorer](../test/media/ut_emulators_fakesfilefolder.png)